Topsort/topsort.js/CONTRIBUTING.md

-# Topsort.js
+# @topsort/sdk

-This repository holds the official Topsort.js client library.
+This repository holds the official Topsort javascript client library.
 This project is built with [TypeScript][typescript] and uses [Bun][bun] for package management and testing.

 [typescript]: https://www.typescriptlang.org
 [bun]: https://bun.sh/